Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Extension problem

 \begin{thm} The extension problem for any nontrivial hereditary graph property $\Pi$ is NP-hard.
 If moreover $\Pi$ can be tested in polynomial time, then the extension problem is NP-complete. \end{thm}

-\paragraph{} First of all, the class $\Pi$ contains all the independent sets or all the cliques.
+\paragraph{} From now on, with a slight abuse of notation we denote by \emph{the class $\Pi$} the class of graphs satisfying property $\Pi$.
+First of all, the class $\Pi$ contains all the stable sets or all the cliques.
 Indeed, because $\Pi$ is nontrivial there exist graphs in $\Pi$ that have arbitrarily many vertices.
 Let $k \in \NN$.
-Then by Ramsey's theorem, every graph in $\Pi$ that is large enough contains either a clique or an independent set of size $k$.
-Since $\Pi$ is a hereditary property, it implies that this clique or independent set of size $k$ belongs to $\Pi$.
-Up to considering the complement class $\overline{\Pi}$ (which remains nontrivial and hereditary), we can assume that $\Pi$ contains all the independent sets.
-Considering the complement of a solution in $\overline{\Pi}$ gives a solution in $\Pi$.
+Then by Ramsey's theorem, every graph in $\Pi$ that is large enough (at least the so-called Ramsey number $R(k,k)$) contains either a clique or a stable set of size $k$.
+Since $\Pi$ is a hereditary property, it implies that this clique or stable set of size $k$ belongs to $\Pi$.
+Up to considering the complement class $\overline{\Pi}$ (which remains nontrivial and hereditary), we can assume that $\Pi$ contains all the stable sets.

-\paragraph{} The first step is to define a total order on the set of all graphs, essentially the same as the one given in \cite{yannakakis}.
+\paragraph{} The first step is to define a total ordering on the set of all graphs, essentially the same as the one given in \cite{yannakakis}.
 This order will be useful in the proof of Theorem \ref{extension}, to ensure that the considered graph satisfies property $\Pi$.

 For any connected graph $G$ and any vertex $c \in V(G)$, let $\lambda^c(G)$ be the non-increasing sequence of the sizes of the connected components of $G-c$.
 If $V(G)=\{c\}$, then we take $\lambda^c(G)=(0)$.
 Let then $\lambda(G)$ be the minimum for the lexicographic order of the $\lambda^c(G)$, that is, $\lambda(G)=\min\limits_{lex} \left\lbrace \lambda^c(G) \mid c\in V(G) \right\rbrace$.
-Let $c(G) \in V(G)$ be the vertex which minimises $\lambda^c\{G\}$.
+Let $c(G) \in V(G)$ be the vertex which minimises $\lambda^c(G)$.
 If the minimum is reached for several vertices, take any of them as $c(G)$.

 For any graph $G$ with connected components $G_1,\ldots,G_l$, let $\mu(G)$ be the non-increasing sequence of the $\lambda(G_i)$ according to the lexicographic order.
 For convenience, the connected components $G_1,\ldots,G_l$ of $G$ will now be ordered to have $\mu(G) = (\lambda(G_1),\ldots,\lambda(G_l))$.
 The function $\mu$ defines a total and well-founded order (all elements are pairwise comparable, there is no infinite decreasing sequence for $\mu$) on the set of all graphs.